 Top 10 Country Beach Songs

-To the outside world, country music may be all cheating songs, heartbreak songs and songs about trucks, but any country music fan will tell you that we have plenty of good-time songs, too.
-And not just good times at a bar or a rodeo or a fishin’ hole — we also love a good time at the beach.
+To the outside world, country music may be all about cheating songs, heartbreak songs and songs about trucks, but any country fan will tell you that the genre has plenty of good-time songs, too.
+And not just good times at a bar or a rodeo or a fishin’ hole — we also love a good time at the beach!

-The second single from Frankie's 2011 self-titled debut covers both gender's favorite summer activities.
-For girls, it’s having a good time with their friends in various fun-loving locales.
-For boys, it’s 'A Buncha Girls.'
-The Michigan native co-penned the tune that makes any girl want to grab her friends and a Jeep and head to the beach for the weekend.
+The second single from Ballard’s 2011 self-titled debut covers both genders’ favorite summer activities: For girls, it’s having a good time with their friends in various fun-loving locales; for boys, it’s “a buncha girls.”
+The Michigan native co-penned the tune, which will make any girl want to grab her friends and a Jeep and head to the beach for the weekend.

-The stress of packing for the beach can be overwhelming, therefore Phil compiled this lyrical checklist for his 2000 self-titled debut.
+The stress of packing for the beach can be overwhelming; therefore, Vassar compiled this lyrical checklist for his 2000 self-titled debut.
 As you sing along, fill your beach bag with the essentials: “Sunblock, a blanket and the best of Jimmy Buffett.”
-The Virginia native didn’t forget the cooler and neither should you: “T-bones for the grill, hey ain’t it great to rough it?”
+The Virginia native didn’t forget the cooler, and neither should you: “T-bones for the grill / Hey, ain’t it great to rough it?”

 Summer is easily the most spontaneous season.
 On his 2010 self-titled debut, this Florida boy urges you go with the flow and make it easy on yourself.
-You don’t need a fancy beach resort in Bali to satisfy your whims, just “pick a place on the map we can get two fast, where the white sandy beach meets water like glass.”
+You don’t need a fancy beach resort in Bali to satisfy your whims — just “pick a place on the map we can get to fast / Where the white sandy beach meets water like glass.”

-Chesney earns the distinction of being the only artist to be included on our list of the Top 10 Country Beach Songs twice.
-This Tennessee native could easily fill his own beach song countdown, but the title track from his 2004 four-times-platinum release is a quintessential summer tune.
-Kenny, with the help of Uncle Kracker, reminds us that there’s plenty to do once the sun goes down.
+Chesney has the distinction of being the only artist to be included on The Boot’s list of the Top 10 Country Beach Songs twice — but that shouldn’t exactly be surprising, since the Tennessee native could easily fill a beach song countdown by himself!
+The title track from Chesney’s 2004 four-times-platinum release is a quintessential summer tune, during which the country superstar, with the help of Uncle Kracker, reminds us that there’s plenty to do once “the sun goes down.”